Atara Biotherapeutics, Inc. (ATRA) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., April 3, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Atara Biotherapeutics, Inc. ("Atara" or the "Company") (NASDAQ: ATRA).
+LOS ANGELES, April 7, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Atara Biotherapeutics, Inc. ("Atara" or the "Company") (NASDAQ: ATRA) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN ATARA BIOTHERAPEUTICS, INC. (ATRA), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 22, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN ATARA BIOTHERAPEUTICS, INC. (ATRA), CLICK HERE BEFORE MAY 22, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?